jiayihu130/Visualization-of-Brazilian-Food-Delivery-Data/project description.md

 The project uses data from the u_food_marketing.csv file, which includes diverse marketing and sales details essential for our analysis.
 Data description
 ![Marketing_Dictionary_Table](https://github.com/jiayihu130/E-commerce-Data-Analysis-Project-/assets/163877307/2a5fe24b-379a-4e23-81a2-d36c15a48d38)
+#     Question
+How to Improve Purchases at Campaigns? 📢🛒
+Which Customer Segment Should We Target? 👥
 # 💡 Analysis Highlights

 We are trying to gather statistical data or find some type of correlations between certain segments and how much money they have been spending on specific campaigns.